EnouenJ/sparse-interaction-additive-networks/README.md

 This balance lets it achieve the highest average rank over all seven datasets.
 Our results also demonstrate that SIAN can outperform MLPs on all but the two largest datasets, Song Year and Higgs Boson.
 Moreover, SIAN outperforms all previously existing additive models (degree one or two) on all of the high-dimensional datasets.
-Bold indicates the best-performing method, underline indicates the best-performing SIAN.
+Bold indicates the best-performing method, itallics indicates the best-performing SIAN.

 Since our method slowly transitions from a simple linear model to a full complexity MLP, SIAN is able to give fine-grained insights into the interpretability-accuracy tradeoff.